FI-ML/brainfree_product_insert_service/README.md

 ### Description

-Create files needed for product insertion instructions.
-The files are created as SQL files or as XML files for Liquibase.

-The SQL files are preferred because Liquibase was my first idea.

-It serves as a small test project that will be of great use later.
+Generate files depending on the use case, currently you can generate product insert xml files for Liquibase or native sql files.

 ### Technologies